aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraphformat/linestodrop/_index.md

 title: ParagraphFormat.LinesToDrop
 linktitle: LinesToDrop
 second_title: Aspose.Words for .NET API Reference
-description: ParagraphFormat property.
+description: ParagraphFormat LinesToDrop property.
 Gets or sets the number of lines of the paragraph text used to calculate the drop cap height in C#.
 type: docs
 weight: 200
 url: /net/aspose.words/paragraphformat/linestodrop/